lwldcr/Docs/Go Basics.md

   * func

-    * stating of function, followed by a function name, parameters list inside parentheses, returning values (optional)
+    * stating of function, followed by a function name, parameters list inside parenthesis, returning values (optional)

       ```Go
       func function1() { // a function with no parameters return nothing